pmdamora/portfolio/src/content/trips/the-long-trail/dayten.md

 ---

-#### **13.3 miles (13.3 total)**
+#### **12.9 miles (133.1 total)**

-I started off at around 9 AM at the Pine Cobble trail head.
-I made pretty good time up the trail -- the view from Pine Cobble was fantastic -- and I was at the Long Trail trail head by 11 AM.
-I ended up forgetting to bring toilet paper, so all I had was a couple of tissues I got from my dad's car.
-We're about to get a little graphic here, but I would have probably been okay, though unfortunately I was super sick to my stomach all day, and ended using all of the tissues as toilet paper today.
-I guess I'll get to try using natural toilet paper until I get to Manchester Center.
+I almost quit today.
+I did not feel very well this morning and decided it would be better for me to just sleep.
+So I ended up not waking up until 12:30 and after a quick breakfast/lunch hit the trail at about 1:15.
+I had decided a few miles in that I wanted my girlfriend to come pick me up at Brandon Gap, because I felt very sick and just didn't want to hike anymore.
+I wasn't able to contact her, so I hiked on.

-I met some really cool people today, and was lucky enough to experience my first trail magic.
-The trail angel was super cool; he just finished the AT (in four months!) and is starting the PCT SOBO next week.
-I got to Congdon shelter a bit before 6 and I'm gonna hang here for the night.
-Only 13.3 miles for the day, but I guess I'm in no rush.
+Luckily the terrain was super easy today and the weather was great so my mood improved.
+The view from Horrid Cliffs was also a definite mood booster.
+I made it the 12.9 miles to Sucker Brook shelter by 7:15 and got to meet some pretty cool people there.
+I think I'm glad that I didn't leave today, although I still don't feel great so I'm looking forward to a day off, hopefully soon.